the-wozz/network_segments/README.md

 # How to Use<br>
 ## Editable variables:<br>
 MODIFY Line 13: inputFile="LOCAL FILE OR URL" <br>to either a local .json file or an online location that ends in .json format (like GitHub Raw)
+MODIFY Line 17: renameMachine=1/0 IF set to 1, the device will be renamed to prefix the name within the parenthesis in the JSON file of the 'Name' key along with serial after.
+Example: USA-12345689

 ## JSON File Format:<br>
 The JSON format is the exact same format exported from Jamf Pro (via API) to make use of this tool easier.
 Make sure each id, name, starting and ending address' are all unique!